Risk Evaluation and Mitigation Strategies/Prescription Drug Abuse

 The AAFP will continue to work with the Food and Drug Administration and others to minimize the risk of abuse while ensuring that policies are in place to allow and safe opioid prescribing for patients in pain management programs overseen by their family physicians.

-- Letter to the FDA Regarding Request for Comments on Standardization and Evaluation of Risk Evaluation and Mitigation Strategies - July 3, 2013(2 page PDF)
+AAFP Letter to the FDA on Standardization of Risk Evauation and Mitigation Strategies - July 3, 2013(2 page PDF)

-- Joint Letter to Congress Supporting Legislation to Allow HSA and FSA Funds for OTC Drugs without a Prescription - April 16, 2013(91 KB PDF)
+Joint Letter to Congress Supporting Legislation Allowing HSA and FSA Funds to Cover OTC Drugs - April 16, 2013(91 KB PDF)

-- Letter in Reply to Senator Rockefeller on Prescription Drug Abuse - October 31, 2012(6 page PDF)
+AAFP Letter to Senator Rockefeller on Prescription Drug Abuse - Octover 31, 2012(6 page PDF)

-- Letter to the FDA's Drug Safety and Risk Management Advisory Committee - October 10, 2012(2 page PDF)
+AAFP Letter to FDA Drug Safety and Risk Management Advisory Committee - October 10, 2012(2 page PDF)